 6. Energy Efficient Appliances

-One of the most critical climate actions we can take is making our homes more energy efficient.
+One of our most critical climate actions is making our homes more energy efficient.
 This reduces our use of fossil fuels (unless you’re using renewable energy) and also saves us money by using less energy.

 Unless you have an extremely inefficient appliance, it’s always best to repair your items to extend their life as long as possible.
 But once you do need to replace them, choose the most energy-efficient model you can afford.

-Some energy-efficient appliances, like heat pump water heaters, for example, may be eligible for a government rebate.
+Note that some energy-efficient appliances, like heat pump water heaters, may be eligible for a government rebate.

 Top PickEnergy Star